The basics of data processing agreements.

 The easiest way to sign a DPA is to use digital signatures.
 They’re legally binding, and much faster and cheaper than pen-and-paper signatures.
-Adobe Sign lets you easily request signatures, track the process, and protect your documents with passwords and digital certificates.
+Acrobat Sign lets you easily request signatures, track the process, and protect your documents with passwords and digital certificates.

 Discover more ways Sign can help you sign your digital contracts.